Adviser discussion guide

 Other questions you may want to ask

-• How will a lifetime mortgage impact my Estate after I pass away?
+• How will a lifetime mortgage impact my estate after I pass away?

 • How does the "No Negative Equity" Guarantee work?